-There are over 20 car hire companies at Malaga, but only 8 of them are located inside the airport.
-Avis & Budget, Six, Europcar, Record & Go, Goldcar/Interent, Hertz/Firefly & OK Mobility.
+There are over 20 car hire companies at Malaga, but only a few of them are located inside the airport.
+Avis & Budget, Sixt, Europcar, Record & Go, Goldcar/Interent, Hertz/Firefly & OK Mobility.
 These are located downstairs (sotano) of terminal 2.

 In an article by The Guardian, Sixt, Avis, Hertz and Europcar came in the top 10, which can be found inside the Malaga Airport Terminal, so when booking via the Car Hire form above, look out for these firms.